 Blessings Farm is a ministry located in Central Massachusetts.
 We offer horse riding instruction in a non-competitive environment right in Charlton, Massachusetts.
 Our mission is to contribute in a small way to the well-being of children, building and developing this farm in the hope of influencing said children in a way that will spark their interest in horsemanship and making available to them the love of the horse and the blessings of our Lord.

 Blessings Farm was founded in 2003 by John (Jack) and and his late wife, Virginia (Lois) Scott.
 Perhaps Jack can give you the answer to this question; what came first, the love of the horse or the love of the ministry?
-Jack and Lois have witnessed first hand the sadness of neglected and underprivileged children.
-Their heart is to minister to these children and build them a safe and secure facility to nurture a love of horses.
+The heart of Jack and Lois is to minister to children by building them a safe and secure facility to nurture a love of horses.

 With the help of volunteers and donations, Jack has been able to build a barn to house the horses as well as an indoor arena for all-weather riding.
 This is just the beginning of Jack and Lois's mission.
 This is the barn and indoor arena that Jack built with trees from their land.